tommi95/Arp_Project/README.md

 # Arp_Project

-This didactic project consist of an architecture implemented with ROS aimed to develop a mobile robot capable of being controlled by the user or to navigate autonompusly in the simulated scenario.
+This didactic project consists of an architecture implemented with ROS aimed to develop a mobile robot capable of being controlled by the user or to navigate autonompusly in the simulated scenario.

 ## Installation and prerequisites